valschmidt/rep/rep-DRAFT_MB.rst

 -----
 The MBES sensor reference frame shall be called ``mbes_XX`` where ``XX`` indicates a zero-padded index.

-ROS messaging shall adopt REP 103 [2]_ standard for axis orientation and chirality (right handedness), with the following clarifications:
+ROS messaging for MBESs shall adopt REP 103 [2]_ standard for axis orientation and chirality (right handedness), with the following clarifications:

 Consider a MBES looking from out of the transducer array face from behind, with transmit and receive arrays in a Mill's Cross formation.
 Imagine the long-axis of the transmit array aligned vertically and receive array orthogonal to and centered above it.
 From this viewpoint, the coordinate definitions shall be defined as follows: